metacpan/metacpan-cpan-extracted/distros/R/RDF-RDFa-Generator/README.pod

 Injects an existing document with triples. $document is an XML::LibXML::Document to inject, or a well-formed XML string. $model is an RDF::Trine::Model object providing the triples.
-Returns an XML::LibXML::Document object suitable for serialising using its C<toString> method.
+Returns an XML::LibXML::Document object suitable for serializing using its C<toString> method.

 See C<create_document> for information about serving the RDFa with the text/html media type.